 2011 - 2015

 On 2 July 2014, NN Group shares began trading on the Euronext Amsterdam stock exchange.
 ING reduced its stake in NN Group through the listing to 68.1%.
-Through a series of follow-on transactions in February, May and September 2015 as well as January 2016, ING sold its remaining 14.1% stake in the insurer on 14 April 2016.
+Following a series of follow-on transactions in February, May and September 2015 as well as January 2016, ING sold its remaining 14.1% stake in the insurer on 14 April 2016.

 For more detailed information on the steps ING Group and NN Group have taken towards the standalone future of NN Group, please visit Relevant press releases and documentation.